Mahmoud-Morgan/DMARC-Report/README.md

 # DMARC-Report
-generating DMARC report form xml file format to be readable
+generating DMARC report from xml file format to be readable

 ##### Deploy link
  link : https://dmarc-report.herokuapp.com/

 ### Assumptions
-- Report generated form xml fils
+- Report generated from xml fils
 - can upload zip or xml file
-- zip file name must have the intenal xml file name
+- zip file name must have the internal xml file name

 ### About
 - index have upload form to upload and send file to report_view